zbrateam/Zebra/README.md

 Zebra is available from my personal APT repo for iOS located [here](https://xtm3x.github.io/repo).

 This source can be added to Cydia on your iPhone or iPad and it is included by defeault with Zebra to provide future updates.

+#### Pre-compiled debs
+Pre-compiled debs are available via GitHub releases, if that is your fancy.

 #### Using Xcode & theos
 If you want to compile Zebra yourself, you can use the following steps.
 A computer running macOS is _required_ and must have Xcode installed.